 An agent just asked me what the potential market for my book was.
 I gave a short answer.
 Now I wish I gave a longer one, so, here it is:

-This book has a quest at its heart with [protagonist] chasing understanding and strength within herself.
-As the story begins to hum, there is also some of the teamwork and humor of an Agents of SHIELD or the Avengers as they take on HAL 9000.
+This book (Reaping Independence) has a quest at its heart with [protagonist] chasing understanding and strength within herself.
+As the story begins to hum, there is also some of the teamwork and humor of an Agents of SHIELD as if they are the Avengers as they take on HAL 9000.

 My influences run the spectrum from the humanity of Ann Patchett, and an interlocking underground of “The Overstory”.
 There’s the thrilling, short chapters of a James Patterson, maybe the blend of science and story of Michael Crichton.
 The inhuman power of Skink and Carl Hiassen’s deep belief and inherent distrust of the system while questioning that society with Marlon James.
 The draw of the wildness of Randy Wayne White with the weirdness of Jeff Van der Meer.
 The joy and horror of Karen Russel while glowing in the support of Rick Riordan.

 The market includes readers who love thrillers and humor, character growth and car chases like S.A.
 Cosby.
 Readers who love to be entertained and surprised.
 Shocked by Stephen King or Stephen Graham Jones.
 Cajoled and caressed by Elmore Leonard, knocked over the head by Raymond Carver.
 Readers who want the unexpected presented in a new world with free flowing imagination and where anything is possible.
 Ready Player One, Charlie and the Chocolate Factory, American Gods.
 Heroes, Bad Guys – each with a little more gray in the middle.